Amarillo

 Language

-English is the primary language spoken in Amarillo.
+English is the most commonly spoken language in Amarillo.

 Cost Of Living

-Amarillo has a cost of living index slightly below the national average, making it an affordable place to live.
-Housing costs are particularly reasonable compared to other cities in Texas.
+Amarillo has a cost of living index slightly below the U.S. average, making it an affordable place to reside.
+Housing costs are relatively lower compared to national averages, contributing to the city’s affordability.

 Other